r0nharley/TestAutomationExample/README.md

 ## Running the tests

-Test will run with Headless Firefox by default.
+Test will run with Headless Chrome by default.
 This can be changed in the `${BROWSER}` variable in the  `Launch.robot` file

 ```
 robot -d results  Central/Launch.robot